sp2728/WSD-Mini-Project-1/gitCommands.md

 In this way, you can create repositories on GitHub.

-You can keep code files, text files, images or any kind of a file in a repository.

 ## 2. Clone

 When you create a repository on GitHub, it exists as a remote repository.
-You can clone your repository to create a local copy on your computer and synchronize between the two locations.

-Basically, Cloning a git repository means that you create a local copy of the code provided by developer.
+Cloning a repsitory, basically means to create a local copy on your computer.

  You can simply do it with a command line: git clone

 For Example, git clone https://github.com/facebook/facebook-ios-sdk.git.